Monty Wedd: Biography

 He then produced a series of Captain Justice stories for Calvert Publications, but they had to be largely re-drawn to satisfy 1950s censorship rules and regulations, e.g. the hero's face could not be entirely hidden, no flashes could issue from guns, no character could carry an offensive weapon in the hand, and no-one was allowed to be killed.
 He also wrote and illustrated eight books for Calvert about a war-time American, Kent Blake of the Secret Service.
 Wedd then created strips for Stamp News (on the history of the stamp) and for Dr T.S.
 Hepworth's Australian Children's Newspaper, drawing many full page adventure comics, an association which lasted for sixteen years.
 From 1958 he was a regular contributor to Chuckler's Weekly and for Telegraph Newspapers, with Captain Justice and King Comet.

 After producing another five Captain Justice stories for Horwitz Publications in 1963, Wedd turned to animation, working for Artransa and Eric Porter on series such as Marco Polo Junior Versus the Red Dragon, Charlie Chan, The Lone Ranger, Rocket Robin Hood and Super Friends.
 Captain Justice appeared in the Woman's Day magazine in September 1964, where it ran until April 1965.

 From 1965 through to 1966 Wedd produced the cartoon mascot 'Dollar Bill', which appeared in a series of educational cartoons for the Decimal Currency Board, as part of the public information campaign about Australia's switch to decimal currency in 1966.

 On leaving the animation field Wedd concentrated on freelance work and production of a new comic strip based on the life of Ned Kelly.
 Wedd was in great demand during Captain Cook's Bicentenary celebrations, creating historic strips, illustrations and cards for everything from TV series to Minties and washing powder between 1969 and 1970.
-The original plans for Ned Kelly were to run it for 25–30 weeks however Wedd approached the Sunday Mirror with a proposal to produce a detailed examination of Kelly's life on an open-ended basis.
+The original plans for Ned Kelly were to run it for 25–30 weeks, but Wedd approached the Sunday Mirror with a proposal to produce a detailed examination of Kelly's life on an open-ended basis.
 The strip ran uninterrupted for two years.
 Wedd retired from comics in July 1977, after working on the Ned Kelly comic strip for 146 weeks.

 They had been going to run Captain Justice but they told me Rupert Murdoch had invested a lot of money in the Ned Kelly movie so they wanted a cartoon about Ned Kelly.
 I did a 140-episode true life story of Ned Kelly and then I followed that up with Bold Ben Hall.